davidpfister/benchmark.f/doc/articles/Example.Parsers.md

 For convenience all fortran equation parsers have been added to the repo.
 However, symengine test folder only contains the Fortran wrapper and the [C++ library](https://github.com/symengine/symengine) needs to be installed on the computer.
+Linking to the symengine library might be tedious so it is excluded in standard build.
+To be included in the project, simply define the preprocessor macro `_INCLUDE_SYMENGINE`

 ## Notes